jerryjappinen/bellevue-docs/tooling/stack.md

 	- SCSS
 	- PostCSS
 	- Autoprefixer
-	- Pipeline for both global style builds and component styles in `.vue` files
+	- Tooling for both global style builds and component styles in `.vue` files
 	- CSS modules and `scoped` component styles available but currently not used
 	- Vendor styles can be included but currently not used
 - Tests